danlynn/wkhtmltos3/README.md

 ### Config: env vars and options

-The configuration environment variables and command line options can be displayed with the `-h` or `--help` options:
+The configuration environment variables and command line options can be displayed with the `-?` or `--help` options:

 ```
 NAME